 - Five states (Maine, New Hampshire, Vermont, Rhode Island and Massachusetts) allowed free blacks to vote.

-- April 9, 1865 - General Robert E. Lee surrendered his Confederate troops, ending the Civil War
+- April 9, 1865 - General Robert E. Lee surrendered his Confederate Army of Northern Virginia to Union Gen. Ulysses S. Grant

 - November 1865 - A proposed amendment to the Minnesota Constitution extending suffrage to all men was defeated by popular vote - 14,651 people against and 12,135 in favor of the amendment